 CONCLUSION

-The SAP Business Partner concept increases data quality by avoiding redundant data, but its usage requires stronger harmonization, a set of rules and regulations, and clearly defined responsibilities.
+The SAP Business Partner concept increases data quality by avoiding redundant data.
+However, using business partners requires stronger harmonization, a rule set, and clearly defined responsibilities.